TubercularOx/darkhaunter/Geekery/tarquin.md

 *With a quick sidestep, you send a charging opponent sprawling.*

-Panels 1 through 3 follow this sequence closely.
+Panels 1 through 3 of the same strip follow this sequence closely.
 In Panel 1, Roy charges with clear motion lines behind him.
 In Panel 2, Tarquin steps aside and hooks Roy’s leg with his foot, consistent with using leverage and misdirection.
 In Panel 3, Roy is redirected and lands sprawling a moderate distance away.
 The visual match aligns well with how *Counter Charge* functions, both thematically and mechanically.

 ### Disrupting Blow